dushyant03/appical-plan/README.md

 - Helm provider for Terraform can sometimes be buggy
 - Heavy reliance on AWS
 - Datadog can get expensive if not monitored
+- Managed RDS is an additional cost
 - GitHub private runners need maintenance since they are self-hosted

+**Cost Estimation:**
+- The cost for datadog can be only roughly estimated, it truly depends on the amount logs we send and retain.
+    - 300 GB logs ×0.10$ =$30
+    - 300 GB ≈ 150 million events so 150million event * 1.70/1million = $255
+    - 2 DB hosts×70=$140
+    - 2 APM hosts×31=$62
+    - total 30 + 255 + 140 + 62 = $487/month
+- AWS cost can be found here in the repo `aws-cost.pdf`

 **PS:** ChatGPT was used in this assessment to only format and spell check, and topics around QA and mobile deployment.